 The dynamics of three-dimensional design principles based on the elements of form, space, shape, light and movement.
 Basic approaches to digital modeling are covered, i.e., digital 3D attribute editors and interfaces, poly modeling, rendering tools and environments, with various tools and techniques appropriate for each method.
 Includes traditional and contemporary references.
 Two, two- and-one-half hour lab periods weekly.
-Prerequisite: Permission from the instructor.

-AR 377 Ceramics I 3 cr.
+AR 377 Ceramics I